Ages ago, or so the stories tell, the power of Alchemy ruled over the world of Weyard...

 What Were They Selling Again?: The game's commercials aren't known for their accuracy, and distracts the audience from the actual product they are promoting.
 The first game has a chandelier dragon attacking a woman doing a surfing pose in an opera house, followed by some musicians in tuxedos using their violins as makeshift bows to attack the dragon.
 The real content of the game is only shown towards the last few seconds of the commercial.

 While the scenario is out of The Broken Seal 's timeline, the aforementioned dragon was reintroduced as a summon in Dark Dawn 10 years later and named Crystallux.

 When Trees Attack: Tret, a talking tree that has been given a violent split personality, is one of the earliest boss battles.

 Whip It Good: The Trainer's Whip in The Lost Age.
 It can't be used as a weapon, but it does bestow its wielder with (among other things) the Whiplash Psynergy spell.

 Who Wants to Live Forever?: Subverted.
 The Lemurians willingly keep drinking the elixir and could end their lives or choose to age normally at any time; a lot of them are simply supremely bored.

-Will They or Won't They?: Issac and Jenna take this to extreme levels.
-There are hints during the first two games that Jenna likes Issac but it takes 14 years after then end of the 2nd game for them to have their first child.
-There are real people who have their first child in their 30s but those usually meet their wife/husband in their late 20s or early 30s, Issac and Jenna have know each other since they were toddlers.
+Will They or Won't They?: Isaac and Jenna take this to extreme levels.
+There are hints during the first two games that Jenna likes Isaac but it takes 14 years after then end of the 2nd game for them to have their first child.
+There are real people who have their first child in their 30s but those usually meet their wife/husband in their late 20s or early 30s, Isaac and Jenna have know each other since they were toddlers.